Saab 9-7X: Information and vehicle details

-For the model year of 2006, the Linear trim level was renamed as the 4.2i, and the Arc trim level was renamed as the 5.3i.
+For the 2006 model year, the Linear trim level was renamed as the 4.2i, and the Arc trim level was renamed as the 5.3i.
 The 4.2i trim level comes with the 4.2L inline six engine, and was rated at 285 hp and 276 lbft of torque.
 The 5.3L V8 engine was rated at an estimated 300 hp and 330 lbft of torque.

 The Saab 9-7X equipped with the 5.3L V8 engine has the capability to tow up to 6500 lb.

-For the model year of 2008, the new Aero trim level was added as a more luxurious version of the Chevrolet Trailblazer SS.
-Both the Saab 9-7X Aero and the Chevrolet Trailblazer SS came with the 6.0L LS2 V8 engine, which is the same engine that was used in the 2005 to 2007 model of the Chevrolet Corvette.
-The Saab 9-7X had also came with a 4L60E four speed automatic transmission as standard equipment.
+For the 2008 model year, the new Aero trim level was added as a more luxurious version of the Chevrolet Trailblazer SS.
+Both the Saab 9-7X Aero and the Chevrolet Trailblazer SS came with the 6.0L LS2 V8 engine, the same engine used in the 2005 to 2007 model of the Chevrolet Corvette modified for use in GMT360 vehicles, producing 390 hp (291 kW) and 400 lb⋅ft (542 N⋅m) of torque.
+The Saab 9-7X also came with a 4L60E four speed automatic transmission as standard equipment.

-Also for the model year of 2008, the Saab 9-7X with the 5.3L V8 engine was available with Displacement on Demand technology to reduce fuel consumption.
+Also for the 2008 model year, the Saab 9-7X with the 5.3L V8 engine was available with Displacement on Demand technology to reduce fuel consumption.
 Saab had made enhancements to the vehicle's GM made chassis.
 Saab had also added a lower ride height, firmer springs and shock absorbers, larger brakes with steel front calipers, a strengthened frame, steering revisions and a thicker front stabilizer bar.

 A self leveling rear air suspension was also added.
 The 9-7X, along with the other GM midsize SUVs built on GM's GMT360 platform were originally scheduled to be redesigned for the model year of 2007, but instead, GM had decided to continue the production the GMT360 SUVs and to only give them minor updates.

-The 9-7X as well as the other GMT360 midsize SUVs made by GM were not scheduled to be redesigned, updated, or to continue production after the 2009 model year, as well a result of GM closing their Moraine, Ohio assembly plant, which was where the GMT360 SUVs were built on December 23, 2008.
-As a result of this, the Saab 9-7X was discontinued after the 2009 model year.
+The 9-7X as well as the other GMT360 midsize SUVs made by GM were not scheduled to be redesigned, updated, or to continue production after the 2009 model year, as a result of GM closing their Moraine, Ohio assembly plant, where the GMT360 SUVs were built on December 23, 2008.
+As a result, the Saab 9-7X was discontinued after the 2009 model year.